moraesvictor/apollo-server/README.md

 This project is a GraphQL API built with Apollo Server that utilizes a fake API to provide data.
 The server is designed to provide high performance and scalability, with technologies such as DataSources used to avoid common performance problems like n+1 queries.
 By using GraphQL, the API offers a flexible and intuitive way for clients to query and manipulate data.

-The project includes features such as authentication, caching, and pagination to ensure data is delivered efficiently and securely.
+The project includes features such as authentication, caching, and batching to ensure data is delivered efficiently and securely.
 The code is written in a modular and maintainable way, making it easy to add new features or modify existing ones.

 Overall, this project offers a powerful and efficient way to provide data to clients, while maintaining a high level of flexibility and scalability.